-- Reduction in catastrophic wildfire (difficult to quantify) - Reduction in loss of life and property due to catastrophic wildfire near settlements - Reduction in carbon emissions from loss of property and carbon emissions resulting from reconstruction or lost properties. - Indirect wildlife benefits through management of stand structure and browse.
+- Reduction in catastrophic wildfire (difficult to quantify) - Reduction in loss of life and property due to catastrophic wildfire near settlements - Reduction in carbon emissions from loss of property and carbon emissions resulting from reconstruction or lost properties. - Indirect wildlife benefits through management of stand structure and various habitat benefits. - Engages communities in a proactive manner to empower residents to actively participate and take responsibility for risk awareness and mitigation activities for wildland fire.